 Which courses are eligible for student visa in Spain?

-As we have just seen, all centers and education types are valid to obtain a student visa.
+As we have just seen, all types of education are valid to obtain a student visa.
+This means that early childhood education, primary and secondary, vocational training, and university degrees are valid for application of the student visa.

-If you want to get your student visa, make sure that the course you are about to start meets the following requirements:
+If you want to get your student visa, make sure that the course you’re taking meets the following requirements:

 - The course must be of a minimum of 20 hours per week

-- The studies must be held at an authorized institution by the Ministry of Education (or by the government of the region in which you are currently living)
+- The studies must be held at an authorized institution by the Ministry of Education (or by the government of the region in which you are currently living).
+This means it must be registered in the Official Public Registry or in the registry of the autonomous community that you are applying in

 - It must provide an official certification upon course completion